adamwong246/adamwong246.github.io/src/blogEntries/68/index.md

 **Pluto-Charon and its Lagrange Points**
 The Pluto-Charon system is a binary dwarf planet system where Pluto and Charon are tidally locked, always facing each other.
 Lagrange points are positions in space where the gravitational forces of two large bodies balance, creating stable regions.
 Pluto-Charon.L1 specifically refers to the first Lagrange point, which lies between Pluto and Charon.
 As industry grew on both bodies, massive towers were constructed that eventually formed a bridge connecting the two worlds.
 These structures evolved into spin stations - rotating habitats that provide artificial gravity and serve as lawless outposts and havens for rogue elements, criminals, and independent operators in the outer solar system.

-## Stories in the Collection:

-**Genesis** - The story of the development of qubitization **The Long Chase** - A doggo flees the Cooperative across interstellar space **Special Delivery from Pluto-Charon.L1** - Leif purchases molybdenum but gets more than he bargained for **Silas's Last Score** - A criminal's final heist amidst political upheaval **A stately pleasure-dome decree** - An AI gardener maintains a station of evolved humans.
-**Exodus**- Challenged by an alien empire, The Ascended leave the system while protecting the last natural humans

 ## ideas for new stories

 ### The Edge of Darkness

 A mysterious object enters the system, emitting signals that affect Cooperative and Doggo AIs differently.
 A Cooperationist agent and Doggo pirates race to claim it, but the artifact has it's own agenda, forcing foes to work together.

-### The Third Testament

-A Cooperationist religious text, detailing the philosophical underpinnings of the collective and the perceived sin of individualistic AIs.

 ### Battle at Ceres: Diaries of a Doggo

 Inspired by trench warfare of WW1

 The war diary of the doggos, chronicling the fight for individual sovereignty against what they see as digital tyranny.
 Features younger versions of established characters like Leif and Adam making the difficult choices that would define their futures.

 • The psychological terror of nanotech infiltration (grey goo seeping through bulkheads)
 • The horror of watching comrades be "absorbed" and turned against you